 Statins can effectively lower high cholesterol, and many individuals take rosuvastatin, one member of this drug class.

-Scientists from Johns Hopkins found that rosuvastatin, especially at higher doses, may have damaging effects on the kidneys.
+But a recent study from Johns Hopkin found that rosuvastatin, especially at higher doses, may have damaging effects on the kidneys.

 Reports had linked rosuvastatin with signs of kidney damage—hematuria (blood in the urine) and proteinuria (protein in the urine)—at the time of its approval by the U.S. Food and Drug Administration, but little post-marketing surveillance exists to assess real-world risk.

-Over a follow-up of 3 years, the team found hematuria in 2.9% of patients and proteinuria in 1.0% of patients.
+Over a follow-up of 3 years, the researchers found hematuria in 2.9% of patients and proteinuria in 1.0% of patients.

 Compared with atorvastatin, rosuvastatin was linked to an 8% higher risk of hematuria, a 17% higher risk of proteinuria, and a 15% higher risk of developing kidney failure requiring replacement therapy such as dialysis or transplantation.